8bitstargazer/CalmWaterLodge/README.md

 Click the above Code button on this page & click download to zip.
 Open the downloaded folder untill you see the 8 zipped mods.

-Simply drag all 8 of the mod zip files above into the Vintage Story Mod folder(do not unzip them) Your done, restart Vintage Story & connect!
+Simply drag all 8 of the mod zip files above into the Vintage Story Mod folder(do not unzip them).

+Your done, restart Vintage Story & connect!

 All of the files simply need to be downloaded into the following folder: